Reducts of fuzzy contexts: Formal concept analysis vs. rough set theory: Reducts of -contexts in rough set theory

 We denote by

-the \emph{property oriented concept $L$-lattice} of $(X,Y,\phi)$ (or, the concept $L$-lattice of $(X,Y,\phi)$ based on RST), which consists of fixed points of the $L$-closure operator $\aphi\ephi$, and it is also a complete $L$-lattice by Proposition \ref{Fix}\ref{fix-cl}.
-The assignment
+the \emph{property oriented concept $L$-lattice} of $(X,Y,\varphi)$ (or, the concept $L$-lattice of $(X,Y,\varphi)$ based on RST), which consists of fixed points of the $L$-closure operator $\aphi\ephi$, and it is also a complete $L$-lattice by Proposition \ref{Fix}\ref{fix-cl}.
+Mapping an $L$-context $(X,Y,\varphi)$ to its property oriented concept $L$-lattice $\CK\varphi$ also gives rise to a functor